JGSNETO/LearnCpp/README.md

   - First we will examine the copy constructor.
 We want to build an equivalent list, that is a "deep" copy.
   - A "Shallow" copy would be a referential copy where the new list head would be the same as the old list head.
   - Shallow copy is a highly efficient form of copying but has a more limited utility than a deep copy.

+  ### Destructor

+  - Similar to free method in C

+  ### Dynamic structures in STL

+  - The standard template library has the following data structures avaiable and you are free to use them in your problem:
+  - #include <vector>: Vector is the most used - it is nearly efficient as array and is safer and expandable
+  - #include <list> : gets you a double linked lists